Mariano Rivera: Legacy

 Rivera's cut fastball was a respected pitch among major league players.
 Jim Thome called it "the single best pitch ever in the game".
 David Ortiz echoed his sentiment, saying: "[Rivera's] cutter was the single best pitch I've ever seen, but the really amazing thing is how he was able to do it for so many years.
 Are there guys now who have stuff as nasty as Mariano?
 Maybe for one year, two years.
 But nobody could maintain it like he did."
 In 2004, ESPN.com ranked his cutter as the best "out pitch" in baseball.
-Olney described his cut fastball as "the most dominant pitch of a generation".
+Olney described his cut fastball as "the most dominant pitch of a generation", while Theo DeRosa of MLB.com ranked it third on a list of the "nastiest pitches" in league history.
 Several of Rivera's colleagues credit him with popularizing the cutter among major league pitchers.
 Fellow closer Jason Isringhausen, who adopted the pitch later in his career, said: "I think he's been an influence on everybody that throws it.
 Everybody saw what [Rivera] could do, basically with one pitch.
 Nobody could throw it like he did, but now, you talk about the evolution of the cutter—just ask hitters about it and they tell you everybody's throwing one.
 And they hate it."
 Al Leiter, whose signature pitch was a cutter, echoed Isringhausen's sentiments: "Now, everybody throws it and Mo has had a huge influence on that.
 Pitchers watched him and marveled at what he did with one pitch."
 During the 2008 All-Star break, Roy Halladay consulted Rivera for help with his own cutter and traced the reliever's suggested grip onto a baseball as a visual reference; Rivera's willingness to help an opponent drew a playful fine from his teammates in the Yankees' kangaroo court.